GitHub Sync

 Add the content below to your scalar.config.json

 file.
 Note: You want to modify the subdomain.
-The one in the example is already taken. 😉 Your docs site will be available at https://<subdomain>.apidocumentation.com
+The one in the example is already taken. 😉 Your docs site will be automatically available at https://<subdomain>.apidocumentation.com

 {